Radioactive Sealed Source, Seed, & Nuclear Gauge,

 special arrangements, ADCO Services, Inc.

-can even accept leaking sealed sources and can provide source encapsulation into
+can even accept leaking sealed sources for disposal and can provide source encapsulation into

 concrete, but please note that special form documentation is required and leak